EnterpriseDB/docs/README.md

 If you need to setup a redirect from Docs 1.0 to Docs 2.0 manually, this is the place to do it.
 If the `legacyRedirectsGenerated` frontmatter does not include the redirect you need, you should add it here.

-# Advocacy Docs (left over from previous README, needs attention)

-Advocacy doc files are in [advocacy_docs/getting-started](https://github.com/EnterpriseDB/docs/tree/master/advocacy_docs/getting-started)

-New docs need a `.mdx` suffix to be used by Gatsby.
+# MDX Format

+Documentation must be formatted as an [MDX file](https://www.gatsbyjs.com/docs/mdx/writing-pages/) with the `.mdx` extension.
+MDX is a superset of [Markdown](https://www.markdownguide.org/).

-## frontmatter
+## Frontmatter

-Each document requires a `frontmatter` section at the top with a title.
-This looks like this:
+Each document requires a [YAML](https://yaml.org) frontmatter section at the top with a title:

 ```
 ---